tianxiang84/bayesian_data_analysis/README.md

 # bayesian_data_analysis
 This repo contains my exercises from kruschke's book

+Instead of using the RBrugs to communicate with OpenBUGS (only works in Windows), I use R2OpenBUGS (in a Debian based docker container).
+Therefore, the codes look a little different from the book.

 # Prepare
 Have docker / docker-compose installed
 Share drives if you are on Docker-desktop